High-performance liquid chromatography: Operation

 HPLC is distinguished from traditional ("low pressure") liquid chromatography because operational pressures are significantly higher (around 50–1400 bar), while ordinary liquid chromatography typically relies on the force of gravity to pass the mobile phase through the packed column.
 Due to the small sample amount separated in analytical HPLC, typical column dimensions are 2.1–4.6 mm diameter, and 30–250 mm length.
 Also HPLC columns are made with smaller adsorbent particles (1.5–50 μm in average particle size).
-This gives HPLC superior resolving power (the ability to distinguish between compounds) when separating mixtures, which makes it a popular chromatographic technique.
+This gives HPLC superior resolving power (the ability to distinguish between compounds) when separating mixtures in a shorter period of time, which makes it a popular chromatographic technique.

 The schematic of an HPLC instrument typically includes solvents' reservoirs, one or more pumps, a solvent-degasser, a sampler, a column, and a detector.
 The solvents are prepared in advance according to the needs of the separation, they pass through the degasser to remove dissolved gasses, mixed to become the mobile phase, then flow through the sampler, which brings the sample mixture into the mobile phase stream, which then carries it into the column.
 The pumps deliver the desired flow and composition of the mobile phase through the stationary phase inside the column, then directly into a flow-cell inside the detector.
 The detector generates a signal proportional to the amount of sample component emerging from the column, hence allowing for quantitative analysis of the sample components.
 The detector also marks the time of emergence, the retention time, which serves for initial identification of the component.
 More advanced detectors, provide also additional information, specific to the analyte's characteristics, such as UV-VIS spectrum or mass spectrum, which can provide insight on its structural features.
 These detectors are in common use, such as UV/Vis, photodiode array (PDA) / diode array detector and mass spectrometry detector.

 A digital microprocessor and user software control the HPLC instrument and provide data analysis.
 Some models of mechanical pumps in an HPLC instrument can mix multiple solvents together at a ratios changing in time, generating a composition gradient in the mobile phase.
-Most HPLC instruments also have a column oven that allows for adjusting the temperature at which the separation is performed.
+Newer HPLC instruments have a column oven that allows for adjusting the temperature at which the separation is performed.

 The sample mixture to be separated and analyzed is introduced, in a discrete small volume (typically microliters), into the stream of mobile phase percolating through the column.
 The components of the sample move through the column, each at a different velocity, which are a function of specific physical interactions with the adsorbent, the stationary phase.
 The velocity of each component depends on its chemical nature, on the nature of the stationary phase (inside the column) and on the composition of the mobile phase.
 The time at which a specific analyte elutes (emerges from the column) is called its retention time.
 The retention time, measured under particular conditions, is an identifying characteristic of a given analyte.